tannpv/react-adminlte-clean-arch/TRANSLATION-SETUP.md

 ## Performance Considerations

-- Translations are cached in Redis for 1 hour
+- Translations are cached in memory for 1 hour
-- Frontend caches translations in memory
+- Frontend makes API calls for each translation request
 - Use `refresh` endpoint to update cache when translations change
 - Consider warming up cache for frequently used translations